OpenSea: Features

 In December 2020, OpenSea announced that any user could mint NFTs on its platform for free.
-Later, in March 2021, OpenSea announced NFT collections would not need to be approved to be listed; this decision was later criticized for allowing rampant plagiarism on the platform.
+Later, in March 2021, OpenSea announced NFT collections would not need to be approved to be listed.
+On January 27, 2022, OpenSea moved to limit its free minting tool over theft, plagiarism, and spam concerns (80% of removed NFTs used it), but reversed the decision the next day.

 On September 17, 2021, OpenSea released an app for Android and iOS.
 The app allows for browsing the marketplace, but as of March 2023, the app does not allow buying or selling NFTs.